 Is Buying and Selling Domain Names Legal?

 Absolutely!
-There is nothing wrong with buying a domain name and selling it for a profit.
+There is nothing wrong with buying and selling domains for a profit.
 There are many domain flippers who make a full-time income buying and selling domains.

-How Much Money Can You Make Flipping Domains?
+How Much Money Can You Make Domain Flipping?

 Some people have made hundreds of thousands of dollars flipping just one, yes ONE, domain!
-Domains such as z.com, toys.com, and slots.com all sold for over $5 million, just for the domain!
+Domains such as z.com, toys.com, and slots.com all sold for over $5 million, just for the domain name!

 Tips to Make More Money Flipping Domains